PaintedLands/PaintedLands/README.md

 ~<b>Regretevator & Nullscape IWEC.
 Old Gnarpy, Infected, and Operator cosplayers are BLOCKED ON SIGHT regardless of the user.</b> If you frequent the roblox area and I have you blocked, this is the most likely reason why.<br />
 ~I shouldn't have to say this but please respect the wishes of people who have DNI, DNT, or similar in their names.<br />
 ~C+H is totally fine most of the time if possible!
 No need to ask first, and in the chance that I <em>do</em> have a problem, I'll tell you.<br />
-<em>I'm fine with all sourcemate interaction (which includes Rae doubles) and I'll be REALLY happy if Claire ponies sit with me :^)</em>
+<em>I'm fine with most sourcemate interaction (Includes Rae doubles, Excludes kins from IWEC games) and I'll be REALLY happy if Claire ponies sit with me :^)</em>